 All companies want happy, healthy employees; however, creating a culture of wellness where employees are unmotivated is often difficult to foster.
 Wellness programs are often seen as a costly perk, that lack measurable results.
 Faced with this opposition, wellness programs are often short-lived and badly implemented.
 So let’s unpack the problem, look at the facts, and find what works.

 Dr. Roger Sahoury, author of Gladiator’s Guide to Corporate Health & Wealth, says, “It’s amazing to learn that 55% of workers identified a workplace wellness program as an instrument in improving their overall well-being.
 In fact it equates to $250 million in savings in lowered health costs and a 50% reduction in high blood pressure among employees.”
-In other words, while, in the past, corporate wellness was simply medical care and retirement benefits, employees now consider their overall wellness to be part of that equation.
+In other words, while, in the past, corporate wellness programs were simple medical care and retirement benefits, employees now consider their overall personal wellness to be part of that equation.
 But wellness isn’t only about fitness and health, it’s also about emotional and mental well-being.

 Emotional Wellness Program Strategies